sarkershantonu/sarkershantonu.github.io/_posts/2021/popular-jmeter-cli-commands.md

 All example will be based on linux so, before starting , you need to install Jmeter in your linux environment. [**This blog might help you on how to do setup in cli.**](https://sarkershantonu.github.io/2021/01/06/install-jmeter-plugins-cli/)

 ### How to run Jmeter in headless mode
-- Running with Test case (JMX)
+- Running with specific Test case (JMX)

-- Runnin
+- Running with specific Test case & Result Log (JTL)

+- Running with specific Test case , Result Log & Jmeter Log(jmeter.log)